Big-Algae-Open-Experiment/computational_writeup/write_up.md

 After validating a user's email address upload and experiment validation codes are sent to the user.
 These codes are required to upload data and register new experiments for a particular reactor respectively.
 Having a form of validation such as this lowers the risk of abuse significantly, without negatively affecting the usability of the site.
-When uploading an image cell count data and optical density measurements may also be uploaded, with dry mass information being uploaded retropectively.
+When uploading an image cell count data and optical density measurements may also be uploaded, with dry mass information being uploaded retrospectively.
 During the image upload process, the image enters the image analysis pipeline to determine whether it contains a calibration window and an Arduino controlled time display (Section 2 - Algorithm).
 Presence of the calibration window is essential for the upload to be successful, while the presence of the time display is not.
 The online platform was created using a Python web framework called Flask, hosted using DigitalOcean cloud infrastructure and made use of Ansible to automate server management tasks.